Interested in joining? Contact Ken by email or call (269) 585-8730

 The Great Books group selects a collection of literature to discuss each year.
-Please join us!
+In 2016, we take our reading selections from Immigrant Voices.

 Does it strike you as unusual that a woman who recently immigrated to the United States from the Dominican Republic would keep unique habits from her former home country?
 “Even here in the States she drapes mosquito netting over her bed,” writes the author who knows firsthand about the experience.

-This quote is from a selection out of the current volume chosen by the Great Books group at the Portage District Library for discussion.
+This quote is from a selection out of the current volume chosen by the Great Books group.
 Perhaps this is the ideal time to try to understand the reactions, hopes, fears, observations, of actual authors from fourteen different countries who have gone through the experience of immigrating to the United States in the 21st century.
 Selections are from writers from India, Bosnia, Iran, Russia, China and altogether from 14 different countries.
 These experiences could help us better understand the current uproar about refugees and immigrants and what the United States might mean to diverse groups and individuals.

 Fischer vs Spassky by Vapnyar (Russia)